 If you decide to use home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

-Use a white paper towel or old white cloth to blot up as much of the liquid as possible.
+Use a white paper towel or cloth to blot up as much of the liquid as possible.
 Keep blotting until no more moisture is transferred from the carpet to the cloth.

 Mix a solution of two teaspoons of dish washing detergent in two cups of warm water.
 Dip a clean white cloth, sponge or soft bristle brush in the solution.
 Working from the outside edge of the stain toward the center to keep it from spreading, work the cleaning solution into the stain.